Krxtopher/sumerian-host-demos-babylonjs/README.md

 The command above outputs the deployable files to a "dist" folder.
 Deploy all the files inside the "dist" folder to your web server.

+> ⚠️ **Important:** The "Chatbot Demo" requires access to the user's microphone for voice input.
+Browsers will only allow microphone access for websites hosted securely with SSL (over https://).
+Be sure your web server is configued to use SSL if you plan to use the "Chatbot Demo".

-> 💡Tip: If you want an easy solution for hosting these demos, [AWS Amplify](https://aws.amazon.com/amplify) provides a simple drag-and-drop interface for hosting static web applications.
+> 💡**Tip:** If you want an easy solution for hosting these demos, [AWS Amplify](https://aws.amazon.com/amplify) provides a simple drag-and-drop interface for hosting static web applications.

 Congratulations!
 The demos are now accessible to anyone who can access that web server. 🎉